prokoudine/ardour-tutorial/content/editing-sessions/editing-midi-regions/index.en.md

 8. Finally, click the first note of the first bar and use mouse wheel scrolling to set its velocity to 82, then repeat for the first note of the second bar.
-You will now how a regular velocity pattern where the first note of each bar sounds louder than the rest of the notes in each bar.
+You will now have a regular velocity pattern where the first note of each bar sounds louder than the rest of the notes in each bar.

 {{< figure src="en/example-regular-velocity-pattern.png" alt="" >}}